SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-sso-identity-federation.md

 it can be hooked up to a Postgres Database or to a MariaDB/Galera cluster e.g..

-Keycloak is currently being deployed as part of the OSISM testbed.
-Technically this IdP component shall be shifted from the management plane to be run on the basis of a "minimal" Kubernetes (e.g. K3S), e.g. to make use of the "self healing" and scaling features achievable with that.
-As a central service for identity handling, the IdP service needs to be realy really robust.

 ### Zitadel

 Zitadel is a newer implementation of a SSO IdP.
 It is implemented